galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >    - {% icon param-file %} *"Input BED, GFF3 or GTF feature file "*: `Reference transcriptome annotation`
 >    - *"Reference Genome"*: `From your history`
 >       - {% icon param-file %} *"Genome Reference Fasta"*: `hg19.chr10.fasta`
->       - From *"Select fasta outputs"*: `fasta file with spliced exons for each GFF transcript`
+>       - From *"Select fasta outputs"*: `FASTA file with spliced exons for each GFF transcript`
 >
 > 2. Rename the output as `Reference transcriptome sequences`
 >